Updated July 2020

 It can also help alleviate problems that may have developed with the system as a result of other OS or software updates.

-Make sure your Android TV box (still don’t know what is an android tv box?, visit this page) is fully protected by also installing appropriate antivirus software.
+Make sure your Android TV box (still don’t know what is an Android TV box?
+Visit this page) is fully protected by also installing appropriate antivirus software.
 If you want to know more about exactly why you need antivirus protection on your Android TV box, read my article about it.

 If you aren’t already using antivirus software for your TV box, I recommend:

-BitDefender Antivirus
+BitDefender

-- Another big name antivirus company that offers a free version for Android that you can download from the Google Play Store directly to your Android TV box.
+• Comes from a big-name antivirus company that offers a free version for Android that you can download from the Google PlayStore directly to your Android TV box

-- This lightweight antivirus doesn’t run in the background. so it doesn’t eat up your speeds while you are streaming.
+• This lightweight antivirus doesn’t run in the background, so it doesn’t eat up your speeds while you are streaming

-- It is back-compatible as far as Android 4.1, which is important as many TV boxes run older versions of Android.
+• It is back-compatible as far as Android 4.1, which is important as many TV boxes run older versions of Android

-- Probably the best-known name in antivirus software.
+• Probably the best-known name in antivirus software

-- There is a free, ad-supported version and also a paid pro version if you can’t stand the ads or want additional features.
+• There is a free, ad-supported version and also a paid pro version if you can’t stand the ads or want additional features

-- As well as scanning apps on download, it regularly scans to see if any of your applications are leaking data.
+• As well as scanning apps on download, it regularly scans to see if any of your applications are leaking data

 When Do You Need To Update Your TV Box Firmware?

-To get the specific files and instructions that you need to update your TV box, you will need to go to the manufacturer’s website.
-They will have a page where you can download firmware updates.
+To get the specific files and instructions you need to update your TV box, you will need to go to the manufacturer’s website.
+They will have a page where you can download firmware version updates.

 But beware!
-You need to make sure the firmware you are installing is for the exact model of TV box you have.
+You need to make sure the firmware version you are installing is for the exact model of TV box you have.
 If the update you try to install is for a “similar-but-different” model of TV box by the same manufacturer, you can kill your TV box.

 If the newest firmware is not compatible with your device, this is probably because the manufacturer is no longer supporting your hardware.